-In our Ultimate Guide to Email Typography, we introduce you to the key fonts you should be using for body copy and display text, show you how to shoehorn in any typeface you like, and tell you what font sizes and settings to use.
-Read on!
+In our Ultimate Guide to Email Typography, we introduce you to the best fonts for email you need to be using for any body copy and display text, show you how to shoehorn in any typeface you like, and tell you what font sizes and settings to use.

 “Why can’t you just use any font you want?” you might ask.

-If you are sending marketing emails, your live text fonts need to be compatible with all your recipients’ email clients and computers.
+If you are sending marketing emails, order confirmation emails, or anything else, your live text fonts need to be compatible with all your recipients’ email clients and computers.
 You want to reach as many people as possible for the best chances of the most promising leads.
 This means you need to use cross-platform fonts for your live text, which work with the majority of email clients and services.

 Here’s the full list of the fonts supported by most email providers: